-- 48.2.2 The Access Seeker's responsibility for faults also includes any faults due to any act or omission of the Access Seeker or a customer or End User of the Access Seeker. - Although the Access Seeker is responsible for fixing some faults outside of its Footprint (such as tie cable faults), the UCLL and UCLF Co-location Terms do not create an unconditional right of access to any Exchange.
+48.2 The Access Seeker's responsibility 48.2.1 The Access Seeker is responsible for fixing all faults within Access Seeker Equipment or the telecommunications network of the Access Seeker.
+This includes all faults in the Intra-Exchange Tie Cable or the UCLF Co-location Backhaul Tie Cable.
+The Access Seeker is also responsible for the correct termination of all tie cables at the Access Seeker's Footprint or cabinet.
+48.2.2 48.2.2 The Access Seeker's responsibility for faults also includes any faults due to any act or omission of the Access Seeker or a customer or End User of the Access Seeker.
+48.2.3 Although the Access Seeker is responsible for fixing some faults outside of its Footprint (such as tie cable faults), the UCLF Co-location Terms do not create an unconditional right of access to any Exchange.
 Only Chorus representatives may carry out work at an Exchange outside of the Access Seeker's Footprint (or the Footprint of an Other Service Provider).
-Where the Access Seeker has responsibility for a fault outside of its Footprint, it must pay Chorus to fix that fault on its behalf in accordance with the UCLL and UCLF Co-location Price List.
+Where the Access Seeker has responsibility for a fault outside of its Footprint, it must pay Chorus to fix that fault on its behalf in accordance with the UCLF Co-location Price List.

-49 Diagnosing faults
+49. Diagnosing faults

-- 49.1.1 The Access Seeker must operate a faults reporting service for customers of the Access Seeker.
+49.1 General 49.1.1 The Access Seeker must operate a faults reporting service for customers of the Access Seeker.
 Chorus will not accept any report of a fault from a customer or End User of the Access Seeker.
 Any customer or End User of the Access Seeker mistakenly contacting Chorus will be advised to contact the Access Seeker.
-The Access Seeker should ensure that all of its customers are informed that faults must be reported to the Access Seeker and not Chorus. - 49.1.2 The Access Seeker is also responsible for initial fault diagnosis to determine who is responsible for fixing a fault before reporting it to Chorus.
-The Access Seeker's full obligations in relation to initial fault diagnosis are set out in the UCLL and UCLF Co-location General Terms.
+The Access Seeker should ensure that all of its customers are informed that faults must be reported to the Access Seeker and not Chorus.
+49.1.2 The Access Seeker is also responsible for initial fault diagnosis to determine who is responsible for fixing a fault before reporting it to Chorus.
+The Access Seeker's full obligations in relation to initial fault diagnosis are set out in the UCLF Co-location General Terms.

-50 Reporting faults to Chorus
+50. Reporting faults to Chorus

-50.1 Overview

-- 50.1.1 Chorus will operate a faults reporting service for Access Seekers.

-The Access Seeker should report faults that are Chorus' responsibility via OFM. - 50.1.2 Where the Access Seeker reports a fault outside of Chorus' responsibility, Chorus may charge the Access Seeker in accordance with the UCLL and UCLF Co-location Price List.

-50.2 Reporting faults via OFM

-50.2.1 Subject to clause 50.2.2 the Access Seeker must use OFM for reporting all faults regarding the UCLL and UCLF Co-location Service.
+50.1 Overview 50.1.1 Chorus will operate a faults reporting service for Access Seekers.
+The Access Seeker should report faults that are Chorus' responsibility via OFM.
+50.1.2 Where the Access Seeker reports a fault outside of Chorus' responsibility, Chorus may charge the Access Seeker in accordance with the UCLF Co-location Price List.
+50.2 Reporting faults via OFM 50.2.1 Subject to clause 50.2.2 the Access Seeker must use OFM for reporting all faults regarding the UCLF Co-location Service.
 If the Access Seeker uses any other method to report a fault, the Service Levels under the Service Level Terms will not apply to the fault.